I AM BECK TENCH.

 In the spring of 2015, I was a visiting lecturer in the University of Washington’s Museology Graduate Program.
 I developed and taught the course “Digital Experiments in Museums and Libraries” and also co-taught a course on “Careers and Social Capital” with Kris Morrissey.
 It was at this time that I met David Levy and began to explore research and teaching as a next step in my career.

 I welcome conversations with friends and followers and regularly have coffee or Skype chats with complete strangers who email and ask to chat.
-If you'd like to think together, send me an email or setup a time to meet.
+If you'd like to think together, please send me an email.

 She was formally trained as a designer at the University of North Carolina at Chapel Hill and spent her career before returning to academia helping museums, libraries, and non-profits embrace risk-taking, creativity, and change through technology and personal space-making.
 Her work from that time was mentioned in the New York Times, National Public Radio, Scientific American, and several books and blogs.